hariharan849/MLPythonNotes/README.md

 # MLPythonNotes

-Machine learning python notes as per the resources I come across
+Machine learning python notes that I have gathered